 Medical contraindication occurs when a general practitioner determines that it is not in the best interests of the child's health to have the child immunised.

-For an FTB child to meet the immunisation requirements by medical contraindication, a general practitioner must certify in writing that immunising the child would be medically contraindicated under the specifications set out in the Australian Immunisation Handbook.
+For an FTB child to meet the immunisation requirements by medical contraindication, a general practitioner must certify in writing on the approved form that immunising the child would be medically contraindicated under the specifications set out in the Australian Immunisation Handbook.

 Example: A child who suffers from anaphylaxis following a previous dose of the relevant vaccine.
 If so, a general practitioner may certify that immunisation is medically contraindicated on the approved form.